desertblade/OpenGD77-PNW/README.md

 [RepeaterBook](https://www.repeaterbook.com/) export will be missing longitude/latitude and you will need to create Zones for organization.
 If you export to CSV the longitude/latitude are there and should be copy/paste of those columns.
 Be sure to make sure the order is the same!

 [RepeaterBook](https://www.repeaterbook.com/) does not include Talkgroups for DMR stations in the export.
-So this files in this repo are a great start to get basic DMR repeaters from the PNW into your radio.
+So the files in this repo are a great start to get basic DMR repeaters from the PNW into your radio.

 Any other DMR files I create I will include in sub folders here.
 If anyone has any send them over!